kellykochanski/rescal-snow/paper/paper.md

 Therefore, we designed our examples around scientific applications of all of these skills, and we punctuate them with references to relevant tutorials on git, bash, etc.

 We also believe that good computational science is easier when users are able to make large numbers of model runs.
-This scalability allows users order to test the stability of the model, explore a wide range of physical parameters, and gain an accurate understanding of the model uncertainty.
+This allows users order to test the stability of the model, explore a wide range of physical parameters, and gain an accurate understanding of the model uncertainty.
 We have set up structures for configuring, running, and analyzing parallel simulation instances to enable users to run high-quality numerical experiments with Rescal-snow.

 # Acknowledgements